Caring For Your 1 Year Old Baby

 Your 1 Year Old Baby’s Eating Schedule

 Healthcare professionals agree that a substantial portion of a baby’s diet should be breast milk and/or baby formula until one year of age.
-At this point, you can consider weaning your baby.
+At this point, with the go-ahead from your baby’s pediatrician, you can consider weaning your baby.

 If you prefer to continue breastfeeding, that’s great.
 Breastfeeding can continue for the first two years of a child’s life.
 But some moms choose to wean their babies around the one-year mark.

 Your child started eating solid foods sometime around six months of age and now, at one year old, their body is ready to process pretty much anything.
 The only catch is that your little one’s teeth are still coming in, so they might not be able to chew tougher foods.